pycage/pilvini/README.md

    * `use_ssl` Set this value to `true` to enable SSL secure connections.
      For SSL, you will also have to supply a server certificate.
    * `ssl_certificate` The path to the SSL server certificate if SSL is enabled.
+   * `ssl_key` The path to the SSL server private key if SSL is enabled.

  * `users` This is the users configuration section.
 You can add as much users as you like.